Scholarships & bursaries

-- Audible UK Bursary to support an incoming BA (Hons) student providing a Full Scholarship (Full Tuition Fees and a Yearly Living Stipend) for an incoming BA (Hons) Acting Student for the duration of the 3-year course.
+- The Audible UK Scholarship: Supports an incoming BA (Hons) student providing a Full Scholarship (Full Tuition Fees and a Yearly Living Stipend) for an incoming BA (Hons) Acting Student for the duration of the 3-year course.

-- Andrew Lloyd Webber Foundation Scholarship is designed to support an incoming student with a full scholarship towards fees and course costs on the BA (Hons) Production and Technical Arts: Stage & Screen course.
+- Andrew Lloyd Webber Foundation Scholarship: Supports an incoming student with a full-fees scholarship and travel bursary for the duration of their studies on the BA (Hons) Production and Technical Arts: Stage & Screen course.

 - The Portal Trust Scholarships: Supports two incoming students from the LAMDA Pathways Programme with a full maintenance scholarship towards living costs for the duration of their Production & Technical Arts: Stage and Screen course.

-As part of our commitment to opening pathways to Higher Education, we award two full tuition fee scholarships to two students per year on the Foundation Diploma.
-One of these is awarded through our Pathways programme.
-If you are offered a place on the Foundation course you will be contacted with information on how to apply.
+- The Isabel Monk Foundation Scholarships: As part of our commitment to opening pathways to Higher Education, we award two full tuition fee scholarships to two students per year on the Foundation Diploma.
+This award includes a £1,000 Bursary towards travel costs, distributed in two instalments of £500 (one per academic term).
+One of these Scholarships is awarded through our Pathways programme.
+If you are offered a place on the Foundation course, you will be contacted with information on how to apply.